 - In a medium bowl, beat together all ingredients until smooth.
 Add additional milk as needed to thin out the sauce.
 Taste and add additional salt, if desired.

-- Spoon the sauce evenly over the potatoes.
+- Drizzle the sauce evenly over the potatoes.

 - Serve immediately.